statamic/docs/content/collections/docs/documentation.md

 Your mission -- should you choose to accept it -- is to provide feedback whenever you get confused or stuck so we can smooth out, rewrite, or fix whatever tripped you up.

-We need the outside perspective that you can bring to help us get out of beta.
+We need the outside perspective you can bring to help us get out of beta.
 There are **fundamental changes** to the way some features work, how to configure your site, the names of things, and so on.

-There are new features that need testing, documentation that needs reading (and writing and rewriting), and workflows that need trying.
+New features need testing, documentation needs reading (and writing and rewriting), and workflows need trying.

 If you're able and willing to help us with these things, we will be forever grateful.
 Statamic's successful future will have you to thank.